1. Introduction

 2.1.
 AV1 registration descriptor

 The presence of a Registration Descriptor, as defined in [MPEG-2-TS], is mandatory with the format_identifier field set to 'AV01' (A-V-0-1).
-The Registration Descriptor shall be the first in the PMT loop and included before the AV1 video descriptor.
+The Registration Descriptor shall be the first descriptor in the respective elementary stream entry in the descriptor loop of the PMT (Program Map Table) and included before the AV1 video descriptor.

 2.1.1.
 Syntax